AdemOzcelik/Sensor-fusion/final_writeup.md

 ## Section 1 : Tracking

-Changes were made to the filter.py file to implement an EKF to monitor a single real-world target with lidar measurement input over time.
+Changes were made to the filter.py file to implement an EKF to track a single real-world target with lidar measurement input over time.

 Perform the following steps in the loop_over_dataset.py file.